 - Up to 3 days in the refrigerator.

-What's the difference in active dry yeast and rapid rise instant yeast?
+Active dry yeast vs rapid rise instant yeast

 This is the crazy part of this amazing No Knead Dutch Oven Artisan Bread!
 You can use either active dry yeast or instant yeast!
 It just takes longer for the dough to rise and create the sought-after air bubbles when using active dry yeast.